cheatsheet1999/FrontEndCollection/Interview/JavaScript Interview.md

 It will print out b, c, a because when we do `setTimeout`, it becomes an asynchronous, it will come into the event loop after executing 'b' and 'c'.

 ## 10. What is a closure and how do you use it?
-- A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-In other words, a closure gives you access to an outer function’s scope from an inner function.
+- A closure is the combination of a function enclosed with references to its surrounding state, which is the lexical environment.
+In other words, a closure gives us access to an outer function’s scope from an inner function.
 In JavaScript, closures are created every time a function is created, at function creation time.
-To use a closure, define a function inside another function and expose it.
-To expose a function, return it or pass it to another function.
-The inner function will have access to the variables in the outer function scope, even after the outer function has returned.
+To use a closure, we first define a function inside another function and return it or pass it to another function.
+The inner function then will have access to the variables in the outer function scope, even after the outer function has returned.

 **This is an easy example of closure**
 <img width="1550" alt="Screen Shot 2022-07-12 at 00 49 04" src="https://user-images.githubusercontent.com/37787994/178437763-d6100781-b944-4ef9-a8a3-fc0b690daaf4.png">